Take the Road Less Traveled

 adventures such as kayaking, canoeing, sailing and

 If you don’t want to travel with all your gear, or just want to try a new sport, a variety of rentals are available just outside the resort’s front door.
 DC Adventure Center offers kayak tours, a 500-foot Adventure zipline through our forest canopy, and stand up paddleboard (SUP) rentals and tours of the Mink River.
 Seaquist Segway will take you off-road on a tour of our expansive trail system, and fishermen can hook up with Captain Tim Guckenberg and his Reel Addictions Charters.
-For landlubbers there is volleyball, tennis and basketball.
+For landlubbers there is volleyball and basketball.

 Full Service Resort Amenities